Real-World 915 MHz LoRa Antenna Comparison for Meshtastic Nodes

 TL;DR

 At the ~906.875MHz reference point used for this comparison, the Seeed SenseCAP stock antenna shows the lowest SWR and best single-frequency match.
-However, the ALFA AOA-915-5ACM is the better real-world performer for most Meshtastic installations due to its more consistent impedance behavior across the US-915 band, higher effective efficiency, and superior build quality.
+However, the ALFA AOA-915-5ACM is the better real-world performer for most Meshtastic installations due to its more consistent impedance behavior across the US-915 band, higher effective efficiency, and superior build quality — a conclusion independently supported by the Meshtastic community antenna report for this model.

 The Clarifi 8dBi antenna is electrically clean and PA-safe but is a specialized tool intended for long, flat, horizon-level paths where its compressed vertical beamwidth is an advantage.
 The knock-off antenna can appear acceptable on SWR at certain points but relies on reactive behavior and internal loss, making it suitable only for low-power edge nodes.
-The LilyGo/T-Beam stock antenna performs poorly near 906MHz and should be replaced for any serious deployment.
+The LilyGo/T-Beam stock antenna performs poorly near 906MHz and should be replaced for any serious deployment — a finding that matches the community repo’s verdict on the Stock T-Beam antenna (also rated ❌ No).

 - ALFA Network AOA-915-5ACM – ~5 dBi Omni